openstack-archive/app-catalog-ui/README.rst

 Requirements
 ============

-apps-catalog-ui is intended to use only on systems running Horizon
+app-catalog-ui is intended to use only on systems running Horizon

 How to try this package